ChickenProp/credit-card-datasheets/README.md

-This is intended to be a set of credit-card sized datasheets that I can print onto card and keep with my Raspberry Pi for easy reference.
+This is a set of credit-card sized datasheets for chips that I use with a Raspberry Pi.
+I've printed and cut them out for easy reference.
+They might be useful to other people as well.